Counselling and Psychotherapy in Kingswinford

 Note: I accept payment in cash or by bank transfer.

-Feel free to contact me if you have any questions about how counselling works, or to arrange an initial assessment appointment.
+Feel free to contact me if you have any questions about how counselling works, or to book an initial appointment.
 This enables us to discuss the reasons you are thinking of coming to counselling, whether it could be helpful for you and whether I am the right therapist to help.